Q: What is an RSS feed?

 Your show’s RSS feed is what podcast apps and directories (like Apple Podcasts, Google, Spotify, and so on) will use to automatically get new episodes that you publish and display them in their apps or websites, and also pass them along to anyone who has subscribed to your show.

-Your listeners can also bypass the podcast directories and subscribe to your show's RSS feed using any compatible podcast player app they'd like to use.
+Your listeners can also bypass the podcast directories and subscribe to your show's RSS feed directly using any compatible app they prefer to use (as long as it's set up to subscribe to and display RSS feeds).

 Since RSS is an established standard, there are many apps that can subscribe to and download and display info from RSS feeds.